 Instructions to Authors

-International Journal of Applied Pharmaceutics is an online peer-reviewed journal devoted to the excellence and research in the pure pharmaceutics.
+International Journal of Applied Pharmaceutics (Int J App Pharm) is a peer-reviewed, bimonthly (onward march 2017) open access journal devoted to the excellence and research in the pure pharmaceutics.
 This Journal publishes original research work that contributes significantly to further the scientific knowledge in conventional dosage forms, formulation development and characterization, controlled and novel drug delivery, biopharmaceutics, pharmacokinetics, molecular drug design, polymer-based drug delivery, nanotechnology, nanocarrier based drug delivery, novel routes and modes of delivery; responsive delivery systems, prodrug design, development and characterization of the targeted drug delivery systems, ligand carrier interactions etc. However, the other areas which are related to the pharmaceutics are also entertained includes physical pharmacy and API (active pharmaceutical ingredients) analysis.
 The Journal publishes original research work either as a Full Research Paper or as a Short Communication.
 Review Articles on a current topic in the said fields are also considered for publication in the Journal.

 *Type-written manuscripts prepared using MS Word should be submitted by online submission system